lorrintjohnson/Projects/README.md

 # Projects Repository
-Welcome to my Projects repository.
 This collection showcases hands-on work I've completed as part of my education, professional development and transition into cybersecurity and GRC.

 ### Business Intelligence (BI)
 - **Data Cleansing, Integration, and Automated Reporting**